Zalexanninev15/Zalexanninev15/README.md

 ### Hi there 👋

 Developer of applications for Windows (if necessary, try it under Linux 😊).
-I know the C# programming language (a year and a half), use WinForms and consoles, learn C++, Python, MATLAB, Scilab, PHP, Assembler, Bash (.sh in Unix) & Batch (.bat in Windows) scripts.
+I know the C# programming language (a year and a half), use WinForms and consoles, learn C++, Python, MATLAB, Scilab, PHP, Assembler, Bash/Shell (.sh in Unix) & Batch (.bat in Windows) scripts.
 Previously coded on Mathcad, JPHP (DevelNext), PureBasic, PHP (DevelStudio), and Pascal.
 I also do various creative things.
 I am looking for interesting projects and ready for possible cooperation.

 + 💰 How to support me: